RunwayStudios/After-houres-issueboard/README.md

 ### Feature request
 - **Description**

     A short description about your feature idea.
-Describe how your idea would benefit out game.
+Describe how your idea would benefit our game.
 If your idea is to our liking we might implement it.
 You would be mentioned in the credits of course 😳.

 ### Question
 - **Question**